Radford Studio Center: History

+In January 2026, Radford Studio Center's owner, Hackman Capital Partners, agreed to relinquish control of the property to its lenders after defaulting on approximately $1.1 billion in debt.
+The default followed unsuccessful efforts to restructure the loan amid declining production activity, lower occupancy, and rising financing costs affecting Los Angeles studio properties.
+Goldman Sachs, as the lead lender, moved to assume ownership of the historic lot through the debt enforcement process rather than a traditional sale.
+As of June 2026, Netflix is under contract to purchase the property.

 Backlot

 Radford Studio Center has three backlot areas.
 The first is the New York City Street.
 During the shooting of Seinfeld in the mid-1990s, a New York Street was built to facilitate the filming of exterior shots.

 The second area is the Central Park area.
 The area features grass, trees, paths, and can also be filled with water to create a pond or swamp.

 The third area is the Residential Street.
 Actually made up of two streets, this area features a number of houses which can be used for a variety of productions.